Director, Sales, Office and Administration

 Giles Mac Donogh has worked as a journalist, most notably for the Financial Times (1988–2003), where he covered food, drink and a variety of other subjects.
 He has also contributed to most of the other important British newspapers, and is a regular contributor to The Times.
 As an historian, MacDonogh concentrates on central Europe, principally Germany.
 He was educated at the City of London School and Balliol College, Oxford, where he read modern history.
 He later carried out historical research at the École pratique des hautes études in Paris.
 MacDonogh is the author of fourteen books, chiefly about German history; he has also written about gastronomy and wine.
 In 1988 he won a Glenfiddich Special Award for his first book, A Palate in Revolution (Robin Clark) and was shortlisted for the André Simon Award.
 His books have been translated into French, Italian, Bulgarian, German, Chinese, Slovakian, Spanish, Russian and Polish.
 In a review of “1938: Hitler’s Gamble” in Spectator Magazine, Graham Stewart said: “Giles MacDonogh has repeatedly shown himself to be in the front rank of British scholars of German history.
 The depth of his human understanding, the judiciousness of his pickings from source material and the quality of his writing make his work at once gripping and grave.
 He is accomplished linguist, a prize-winning translator and an occasional artist; also an acknowledged expert on good food and a professional wine taster.
 He lives in London with his wife and family.

 Field of Expertise: Military aviation, WWI, WWII.
 Andy is a well-known author, historian and researcher who specialises in military and aviation history-particularly the two World Wars – and also has a wide ranging involvement in other aspects and eras of British history.
 He has been involved in this sphere of work for over forty years and was also co-founder and first Curator of the highly successful Tangmere Military Aviation museum, now the most successful independent aviation museum in Britain.
-He is currently Editor of Britain at War magazine.
+He is currently Editor of the UK’s Iron Cross magazine, and former Editor of Britain at War magazine.
 He is also involved in the historic aircraft industry in an advisory capacity and in the sourcing of aircraft and aircraft parts for vintage and veteran aeroplanes.
 He is the author of many military history books and has also co-authored other works with leading authors in the UK and overseas.
 He has also has articles published regularly in all major UK historic aviation and military history journals as well as being a contributing author to overseas magazines, particularly in the USA.
 His speciality is the Battle of Britain, The Blitz and the Air War over Northwest Europe.

 Andy has also been involved – both on screen and as technical and historical advisor – with a number of TV documentaries and films.
 In 2005 he devised the concept for the Channel 4 two hour special, “WHO DOWNED DOUGLAS BADER?” and in 2009 he was involved, both as consultant and contributor, with the acclaimed “ACES FALLING” WW1 programme for the ‘TIMEWATCH’ series.
 Since then he has been involved with such projects as “DIG 1940” and the “BATTLE OF BRITAIN JOURNEY” series for the BBC and has been involved in making short films for the BBC “One Show”, “Inside Out” and “Coast” where he is a regular contributor as well as the originator of programme concepts for these series.
 He was historical consultant to Channel 4’s ‘Guy Martin’s Spitfire’.
 He was also involved as Series Consultant for Mandrill TV’s “WAR DIGS” for Discovery and, more recently, with the production company making a documentary for the BBC on the RAF’s centenary where he was historical adviser and responsible for sourcing aircraft flown for the documentary programme involving Ewan and Colin McGregor.